nicholaspung/productivity-hub/README.md

    - Usable of .env is only to make it easier to understand which values need to be changed easily for different deployments

 Note: If you're using GitHub actions, in .env, `FIREBASE_TOKEN=` need not be used. `FIREBASE_TOKEN=` is used for `npm run firebase-deploy`

+## Using scripts

+`generate-test-files`: A script to generate test files in the `__test__` directory.
+Follows a specific file structure in order to generate the tests.
+If file structure deviates from general pattern, script won't work

+- `File` that needs tests must be in the same directory as its corresponding `__test__` where `File.spec` is housed
+- Currently only allows a single `describe` block in `.spec` file in order to function